-Before beginning the application process, please visit the OSDE Indian education webpage sde.ok.gov/indian-education for more information or assistance.
+Before beginning the application process, please visit the OSDE Indian Education page at https://sde.ok.gov/Indian-education for more information.

-PRIVATE SCHOOLS CONSULTATION
+PRIVATE SCHOOL CONSULTATION

-USDE Non-Regulatory Grant Guidance (F-16) states that in designing a program that meets requirements, grantees must provide comparable opportunities for the participation of both public- and private-school students in the area served by the grant.
+USDE Non-Regulatory Grant Guidance (F-16) states that in designing a program that meets requirements, grantees must provide comparable opportunities for the participation of both public and private school students in the area served by the grant.

 Grantees must consult with private school officials during the design and development of the 21st CCLC program.
 This consultation must be documented.
-Consultation should include issues such as, how the children's needs will be identified and what services will be offered to private school students.
+Consultation should include issues, such as how the children's needs will be identified and what services will be offered to private school students.
 Services and benefits provided to private school students must be secular, neutral, and non-ideological.